Advertisement

 What is a julekalendar?

 Julekalender is a relatively straightforward word to decipher.
 It's a compound of the Danish words for Christmas (jul) and calendar (kalender).
-Put together, they mean Christmas calendar, but more accurately translate to advent calendar.
+Put together, they mean Christmas calendar, but more closely translate to advent calendar.

 As with most advent calendars, they begin on December 1st and end on the day when the country celebrates Christmas.
 In Denmark, this is Christmas Eve, December 24th.